Introduction

 Policy Principles

-In addition to the points listed in the general VU Research Data Management Policy, the following policy principles apply within FGB:
+In addition to the points listed in the general VU Research Data & Software Management Policy, the following policy principles apply within FGB:

 1. Research data management is an essential component of every research project.
 This means: